data61/anonlink-entity-service/docs/designs/anonlink-upload-data-plan.md

 #### Error Handling

 Errors during upload detected by the object store client will be caught and raised as an `AnonlinkClientError`.
 `ResponseError` exceptions should be caught and presented to the command line user without a traceback.
 The object store credentials may be used during a retry attempt.
-If the object store credentials have expired the client may request new credentials from the Anonlink Entity Service.
+If the object store credentials have expired the client may automatically request new credentials from the Anonlink Entity Service.

 ### Deployment Changes

 Extra policy, user, & bucket must be created in MinIO.
+This can be carried out by a new container `init_object_store` that includes the `mc` command line tool for Minio.
+In the kubernetes deployment this will run as a job similar to our `init_db` job.

+An option to expose Minio will be added to the deployment.
+When the option is enabled, Minio will be exposed via an ingress.

 #### Ingress configuration

+**Domain** By default Minio will be available at the `minio` sub-domain of the service's domain/s.

 **Proxy** The ingress controller may need to be modified to support proxying large uploads through to MinIO.